yugabyte/yugabyte-db/docs/content/v1.3/deploy/public-clouds/aws/manual-deployment.md

-This page documents the manual deployment of Yugabyte DB on 6 AWS EC2 instances with c5d.4xlarge as the instance type and CentOS 7 as the instance OS.
+This page documents the manual deployment of YugabyteDB on 6 AWS EC2 instances with c5d.4xlarge as the instance type and CentOS 7 as the instance OS.
 The deployment is configured for multi-AZ (across 3 AZs) and is with replication factor (RF=3).
 The configuration can be easily changed to handle single-AZ as well as multi-region deployments.

 ## 1. Prerequisites